evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

    3. Added animated cursor;
    4. Selected layer can be changed (edit, text size, align, frame, color, font);
    5. Selected layer can be moved;
-   6. Selected layer can be removed (press 'del', 'backspace').
+   6. Selected layer can be removed (press 'del', 'backspace'),
+   7. History of changes.
 9. Added drawing by brushes (except eraser):
    1. Each brush layer can be selected;
    2. Selected layer can be changed (size, color, brush type);
    3. Selected layer can be moved;
    4. Selected layer can be removed (press 'del', 'backspace');
-   5. Each brush image changes color after selection of new color.
+   5. Each brush image changes color after selection of new color,
+   6. History of changes.
 10. Added selector of stickers:
     1. Each sticker layer can be selected;
     2. Selected layer can be moved;
-    3. Selected layer can be removed (press 'del', 'backspace').
+    3. Selected layer can be removed (press 'del', 'backspace'),
+    4. History of changes.
+11. Resizing window:
+    1. Resizing cropper area;
+    2. Mo

 ## TODO
 1. Add all image filters.
 2. Add rotation and flip of image on cropper tab.
-3. Add history of changes on cropper tab.
-4. Add rotation for layers.
+3. Add rotation for layers.
-5. Add all brushes.
+4. Add all brushes.
-6. Add selector of custom color for text and brush.
+5. Add selector of custom color for text and brush.
-7. Refactoring of color frame for text layer.
+6. Refactoring of color frame for text layer.
-8. Resizing window
-9. Refactoring of StickersTab class (remove emoticonsDropdown)
+7. Refactoring of StickersTab class (remove emoticonsDropdown)